-Procurement is organized globally at Evonik and comprises direct procurement (raw materials, logistics and packaging) and indirect procurement (general and technical goods and services).
+Procurement is organized globally at Evonik and comprises direct procurement (raw materials, logistics, and packaging) and indirect procurement (general and technical goods and services).
 Both are subdivided into strategic and operational procurement activities.
-Global procurment is managed from Germany, with the support of regional units in Asia and in North and South America.
+Global procurement is managed from Germany, with the support of regional units in Asia and in North and South America.

 Validation and evaluation of suppliers

 We expect our suppliers to share our principles and to act correctly in all respects, which means accepting responsibility towards their employees, business partners, society, and the environment.
 Validation is the first step in every new supply relationship.
 For this purpose, we use a validation process based on the values defined in our code of conduct for suppliers.
 Alongside quality, environmental protection, safety, health, and energy management, the assessment of potential risk factors includes corruption prevention, cybersecurity, labor and social standards (the right to freedom of association and collective bargaining), human rights (compulsory, forced, or child labor), conflict minerals, and responsibility within the supply chain.
 All details are entered online and evaluated using a validation matrix.
 At present, this takes account of the country-specific situation, not individual operations.
 All suppliers are informed about corruption prevention and the related measures in our code of conduct for suppliers and our general terms and conditions of purchase.
 In 2020, we

 evaluated approximately 2,000 new suppliers.
 That was over 90 percent of new suppliers.
 There are plans to revise the code of conduct for suppliers in 2021, because we expect greater transparency from our suppliers at all stages in the value chain in the future.